ProjecticumDataScience/lumbricus/readme.md

 <ol>
   <li> -it is a complex package, where you need a lot of Perl, Linux configuration, including  installing GeneMark ET.</li>
-  <li>  -Protocol2,  The 'startAlign.pl' script kill terminate the process if the memory usage goes over a certain limit.
+  <li>  -Protocol2,  The 'startAlign.pl' script  terminates the process if the memory usage goes over a certain limit.
  If you run into this problem, try splitting the fasta file into two sections, or use the --pos option to limit the position.</li>
   <li>- Protocol1 Bonafide error: "not unique identifiers", you can use scripts/protocol1/get_uniq.py
-Every python script is runnable from bash, python get_uniq.py, you should change the pattern to match the line after LOCUS in bonafide.gb.</li>
-<li> - Protocol1 Bonafide error: "not unique identifiers", you can use scripts/protocol1/get_uniq.py
 Every python script is runnable from bash, python get_uniq.py, you should change the pattern to match the line after LOCUS in bonafide.gb.</li>